energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/self-signed-vc-exchange.md

 Sample Exchange definition to present self-signed Verifiable Credential.

-Use case:

-1. Present self-signed Verifiable Credential to verifier.
+Use case: The Holder is required to present self-signed Verifiable Credential to Verifier.

 ```json
 {